mattermost/docs/source/cloud/cloud-integrations/cloud-personal-access-tokens.rst

 - Personal access tokens can be used to authenticate against the API more easily, including with AD/LDAP and SAML accounts.
 - You can optionally assign additional roles for the account creating personal access tokens.
 This lets the account post to any channel in Mattermost, including direct messages.

-Besides the above differences, personal access tokens are exactly the same as regular session tokens.
+Additionally, personal access tokens are exactly the same as regular session tokens.
 They are cryptic random IDs and are not different from a user's regular session token created after logging in to Mattermost.

 Can I set personal access tokens to expire?
 ............................................